Ebola - Chem-Bio-Rad Suspicion

-2014 West Africa Outbreak: The 2014-2016 Ebola epidemic in West Africa, including Liberia, Guinea, and Sierra Leone, was the largest in history.
+2014 West Africa outbreak: The 2014-2016 Ebola epidemic in West Africa, caused by Zaire ebolavirus, included Liberia, Guinea, and Sierra Leone.
+It was the largest in history.
 Travel-associated cases were reported in Nigeria, Spain, Italy, the United States, the United Kingdom, Mali, and Senegal.
 The second-largest outbreak occurred in the Democratic Republic of the Congo in 2018-2020.

 Transmission: Ebola is a life-threatening infection that causes a virulent viral hemorrhagic fever.
 Person-to-person transmission of EVD occurs through direct contact with blood or body secretions (such as urine, saliva, feces, vomit, breast milk, and semen), including the bodily fluids of the deceased.
+The ability to transmit the virus via semen may persist for up to several years and could be a source of a new outbreak.
 The virus gains entry via mucous membranes, breaks in the skin, or parenterally.
 The incubation period for Ebola is 2-21 days (usually about 7 days).
 Humans are not infectious until they develop symptoms.
 Individual patient relapses may be sources of mini-epidemics.

 Signs and Symptoms: Initial symptoms of EVD include the sudden onset of 4-7 days of fever, chills, headache, weakness, myalgias, rash, nausea, vomiting, chest pain, cough, sore throat, prostration, conjunctivitis, abdominal pain, and diarrhea.
 The disease may progress to jaundice, pancreatitis, anorexia, photophobia, delirium, shock, liver failure, hemorrhaging, and multi-system dysfunction.